 GET /api/insights/ai-tool-access-by-privileged-user&limit=20

-, scope the result set for performance, and return fresh results on demand.
+We route the query based on the dataSource, scope the result set for performance, and return fresh results on demand.

 To support scalable insight execution without compromising our core systems, we had to be intentional about where and how we ran analytical queries.